keshavkmr48/Knit-Project/README.md

     - End-User should be able to study survey data at multiple levels in Top-2-Down Approach.
 Few of the High Level Insights about data should come automatically once the data is uploaded.

         **Level-01 : Survey Response Meta Data (Auto-Generated)**\
-            Example:-
+            Example:- \
-            Total Number of Survey Participants, % of participants with complete responses,
+            Total Number of Survey Participants, % of participants with complete responses,\
-            % of responses for each questions, Top 5 questions answered, Least 5 questions answered, This will help in setting up the context for analysing the response of the survey for business insights.
+            % of responses for each questions, Top 5 questions answered, Least 5 questions answered. \
+            This will help in setting up the context for analysing the response of the survey for business insights.

         **Level-02 : Business Metrics (Quant & Qual) captured through data (Configurable/Manual)**\
         **Level-03 : Drilling Down, Investigation and Understanding Relationship (Manual)**
+    - Results and Insights should be less verbose and more visual.
+    - All Queries and the Results (Entire Interaction) should be downloadable/transferable as PPT in Question-Answer Pair.

 - Functionality: Does the chatbot accurately respond to user queries and provide relevant statistics and charts?